 PAYOUT FEES: Queen - \$500 maximum.
 Runner-up - \$100 maximum.
-Additional information including Pageant Requirements & Awards, Payout Schedule, Behavior Policy & Dress Code and Judging Criteria can be found on the fair website - http://ucwef.com/union-county-west-end-fair-queen/.
+Additional information can be found on the fair website - http://ucwef.com/union-county-west-end-fair-gueen/.

 The PA Fair Queen Program is the governing body of all county fair queen programs.
 Any Rules put in place by the Union County West End Fair Queen Program are additional to the rules by the PA Fair Queen Program.